SimHoZebs/personal-site/src/content/projects/review-generator.md

 ## What we learned

-We have learned how to web scrape using Puppeteer and effectively gathered and parsed relevant data for the project’s purpose.
+We have learned how to web scrape using Puppeteer and effectively gathered and parsed relevant data for the project's purpose.

 We have also learned how to inject the finalized HTML element onto the Amazon web page itself.